vkbo/novelWriter/README.md

 ```

 This should make novelWriter available as a regular application on your system, with a launceher
-icon and file association with novelWriter project files.
+icon, and file association with novelWriter project files.

 ### Setup on macOS